 How many known cases are in Kansas?

-Sedgwick County, which includes confirmed cases not finalized in KDHE's count, says as of Sept.
-23 there have been 8,149 confirmed cases (+42 since last report) and 85 deaths.
-The positive test rate is 4.8%.
+Sedgwick County, which includes confirmed cases not finalized in KDHE's count, says as of Jan.
+18 there have been 37,266 confirmed cases (+82 since last report) and 340 deaths (no change).
+The positive test rate is 10.9%.
 The county no longer reports active cases or recoveries.

 I think I might be infected.
 How do I get tested?

-But if you are experiencing symptoms (the CDC expanded its list) and think you may have been exposed to the coronavirus, contact your regular doctor to discuss whether testing might be needed.
+If you are experiencing symptoms and think you may have been exposed to the coronavirus, contact your regular doctor to discuss whether testing might be needed.
 (Don’t show up unannounced, say health care providers.)

 If you don’t have a regular doctor, Wesley Healthcare Chief Medical Officer Lowell Ebersole says you can visit one of the hospital’s facilities for screening — but again, call ahead first.